Petr Cibulka

-Petr Cibulka (born 27 October 1950) is a Czech politician and dissident.
+Petr Cibulka (born 27 October 1950) is a Czech politician and former dissident.
 He is the founder and leader of the minor Right Bloc political party.

 Communist era

 Cibulka was born in Brno, Czechoslovakia.
 As a former member of Charter 77, Cibulka was imprisoned multiple times during Communist rule in Czechoslovakia.
 Prior to the Velvet Revolution in 1989, Cibulka had been arrested three times, and spent a total of four years in prison for distributing non-official cultural and musical material.
-During the Velvet Revolution, he was again arrested and imprisoned, but was released as crowds gathered in front of the prison in which he was held and demanded his release.
+During the Velvet Revolution, he was again arrested and imprisoned.

 StB archives disclosure

 In the early 1990s, Cibulka published material from still-classified StB archives, containing lists of tens of thousands names of people with connections to the secret services.
 In 1999, he published a second edition of the list in book form.
 The book sold five times as many copies as the average work of fiction.
 A searchable electronic version was added later.

 In 2003, the Czech government published similar, but much shorter lists, along with the very few personal files kept by the StB.